PROJECT: Understanding climate diplomacy

 - Make recommendations to CDKN, in terms of actions and strategies in the future to further support decision-makers in designing and delivering climate compatible development through effective foreign policy design and implementation.

 Literature review and analysis of country best practice and challenges on integrating climate change into foreign policy.
 E3G Political Economy review of relevant case study countries, and selected CDKN deep engagement countries.
-This would involve understanding national level factors influencing the effective carrying out of climate diplomacy internationally as well as identification of international opportunities for climate diplomacy
+This involved understanding national level factors influencing the effective carrying out of climate diplomacy internationally as well as identification of international opportunities for climate diplomacy

-The London workshop will take place in April to serve three main purposes; the first being to communicate the emerging findings of the review.
+The London workshop took place in April 2013 to serve three main purposes; the first being to communicate the emerging findings of the review.
 Secondly CDKN would like to provide a space for diplomats, academics and other climate diplomacy practitioners to air their views, and give greater insight on the integration of climate change into foreign policy.
 Finally, the event would serve to develop new and productive working relationships in the climate diplomacy community.

 – Briefing paper to summarise lessons learnt and good practice in climate diplomacy